Ethical Principles and Publication Policy

 d) Slicing: To present these publications as separate publications in academic appointments and promotions by dividing the results of a research in a way that violates the integrity of the research and in an inappropriate way and publishing it in more than one issue,

-e) Unfair authorship: Including people who do not have an active contribution among the authors or not including those who do, changing the order of authors unjustifiably and inappropriately, removing the names of those who contributed actively from the work in subsequent editions, using his influence to include his name among the authors, although he does not have an active contribution,
+e) Fake authorship: Including people who do not have an active contribution among the authors or not including those who do, changing the order of authors unjustifiably and inappropriately, removing the names of those who contributed actively from the work in subsequent editions, having their name included among the authors by using their influence even though they do not have an active contribution,

 (2) Other types of ethical violations are: